SamProf/MatBlazor/README.md

 ## Roadmap

 In the near future we plan to maximize the count and features of the components inspired by other frameworks like Angular Material, React Material UI and Vue Material.
+1) Implementation of  base functionality from MDC Web
+2) Implementation of  first versions of more rich components, like Table, AutoComplete, Accordion (Expansion Panel), Calendar, DatePicker and etc.
+3) Improvement existing component's functionality.
+Make API near the same as Angular Material (or React, Vue)
+4) JS-less.
+Implement components as much as possible without using JS.

 ## License